 As an example, I used the "Hue-Saturation" dialog to change the color of the flowers in an image from purple to pink:

 (The original image, on the left, is from Wikimedia Commons, https://commons.wikimedia.org, which is a good source of images for experimentation.
 This image is in the public domain.)
 Note that only the colors of the flowers have been modified, not the leaves or branches.
 To make that possible, I had to select the flowers before changing the color, so that the color change would be limited to the selection.
 The selection was made using the "Select by Color" tool.
 If you click on an image using that tool, all pixels that have a similar color to the clicked pixel will be selected.
 By holding down the shift key as you click, you can add new pixels to the pixels that were already selected.
 I found that it was easier to get the selection that I wanted when I change the "Threshold" option for the tool from 15.0 to 30.0; this option determines how similar the colors have to be.
-I had to click many times, using Control-Z whenever I accidently added too much to the selection.
+I had to click many times, using Undo whenever I accidently added too much to the selection.
 Once the selection was ready, I selected "Hue-Saturation" from the "Color" menu, changed the hue, and increased both the lightness and the saturation to get the color that I wanted.

 Another way to modify an image is with a filter.
 Filters in Gimp can be very general.
 They might better be called "effects."
 For example, there is a filter for blurring the image, one for making the image look like an old photograph, and one to make it look like it's made out of cloth.
 Some filters in Gimp generate images from nothing, and some do even more complicated things.
 You will find Gimp's filters in the "Filter" menu.
 I will not discuss them further here, but some interesting filters to try include: Distorts/Emboss, Distorts/Mosaic, Distorts/Ripple, Edge-Detect, Artistic/Apply-Canvas, Artistic/Cubism, Decor/Old-Photo, and Map/Warp.

 Selections are very important in Gimp, and there is a lot more to learn about them.
 One of the most important things to understand about them is that a pixel can be "partially selected."
 That is, a selection is not necessarily just a collection of pixels; it's really an assignment of a "degree of selectedness" to each pixel.
-For example, the Cut command (Control-X) deletes the content of a selection.
+For example, the Cut command (Control-X or Command-X on Mac) deletes the content of a selection.
 It sets a fully selected pixel to transparent (if the image has an alpha component) or to the background color (if there is no alpha component).
 However, a partially selected pixel will only be partially cut.
 If there is an alpha component, the pixel becomes translucent; if not, the current color of the pixel is blended with the background color.
 Similarly, when you fill a selection, the current color of a partially selected pixel is blended with the fill color.
 This is very much like alpha blending, with the degree of selectedness playing the role of the alpha component.
 (See Subsection 2.1.4 for a discussion of the alpha color component and alpha blending.)